thycotic-ps/secretserver/dependency-changers/windows-restart-dependency/readme.md

 ## Windows Computer Restart

-The script takes a single parameter of the server hostname and will attempt to gracefully restart the server.
+This dependecy will attempt to gracefully restart the server.
+If you use the script that takes a single parameter [credssp](https://docs.delinea.com/secrets/current/authentication/configuring-credssp-for-winrm-with-powershell/index.md) will need to be configured in the environment

 ## Create Script